riethigSEA/sea-wave-6-checkpoint-1/README.md

 ## Quiz

-You will find a  `Quiz.java`  file at the root of your local repository: compile and run it.
+You will find a `quiz.txt`  file at the root of your local repository.

-Answer the questions, and at the end it will generate a  `quiz.txt`  file.
+Answer the questions at the answer ("A:") lines.

-You can then edit the file manually to correct your answers.

-> Please answer honestly, without any help from the Internet!
+> Try to answer without any help from the Internet!

 ## Finalization

-Push the changes made to your local branch; and push everything to your forked Repo.
+Commit the changes made to your local branch; and push everything to your forked Repo.

-Now return to Odyssey and share the link to your Repo on GitHub.
+Post the URL of your Repo as a direct message to your trainer in Rocket Chat